meromeofbacca/TfL-Cycling-Data-Insights/README.md

 - Refresh BigQuery to find your models in the new dataset dbt created under the name {your_bigquery_dataset}_models

 # Next Steps/Improvements
-- Use spark to create more exploratory tables using parallization
+- Implement spark to create more exploratory tables using parallization
 - Use Tableau to create a concise and visually improved dashboard
+- Further documentation on CI/CD and pipeline triggers/dbt jobs/reproducing project